Canyon Country Club Estados

 Recreational amenities include three heated swimming pools, four spas, six tennis and/or pickleball courts, clubhouse, fitness center, sauna, and barbecue grills.

-The maintenance needs of the community are handled by Desert Management.
-The monthly homeowners association fee for 2017 is $400.00.
-In 2018, the fee will be $425.00 per month.
+Maintenance & Management: The maintenance needs of the community are handled by Desert Management.
+The monthly homeowners association fee for 2018 is $425.00 per month.

 Indian land lease: A new lease became available in April 2013, and expires in 2063.
 For those who adopted the new lease at its inception, the annual land rent ranges from about $3,000 to $3,500, depending on unit size and other factors, with a cost-of-living increase every five years beginning in 2014.
 For those who adopt the new lease in the future, the annual rent will be substantially higher.
 A few unit owners chose to remain on the old lease, whose land rent ranges from $729 to $1,072.50 per year.
 When that lease expires in 2031, those units will be subject to foreclosure.